-"The rigor of a state's proficiency standard had little to do with the overall student achievement in the state, not statistically and not logically" (Stoneberg, 2015, 10).
+The rigor of a state's proficiency standard had little to do with the overall student achievement in the state, not statistically and not logically.
+(Stoneberg, 2015, 10)

-Standards were never the problem.
-"There was never a shortage of standards" (Marzano, Pickering & McTighe, 1993).
-Standards-based education as the guiding principle for school reform did not reform schools; it slowed educational progress by narrowing the aim to selected topics and specific test items.
-Policies demanded better outcomes without affording the necessary improvement processes and student supports.
-Student progress did continue, albeit it slowly, because of teachers' efforts, local initiatives, and parent and community supports, where they existed.
+Lack of standards was never the problem in need of reforming.
+In fact, far too many standards to choose from became a problem (Marzano & Kendall, 1998).
+Although standards-based education was presented to America as reform, in reality it slowed educational progress and too often narrowed what was taught.
+Reform policies demanded better outcomes without affording and fostering the necessary improvement processes and student supports.
+Student progress did continue through the Standards Movement era, albeit it slowly, because of teachers' efforts, local initiatives, and parent and community supports, where they existed.

-Concentrated poverty remains the problem and the "stagnation rate" in closing the achievement gap will continue as long as the nation believes standards, and continuous standardized assessments aligned to those standards, reforms schools and improves student achievement.
-It is a disproven theory.
-Progress will be slow as long as the nation continues incessantly investing resources in a faulty theory.
+Concentrated poverty has repeatedly been identified as a major contributing factor in schools that struggle with educating all their students well.
+And the "stagnation rate" in closing the achievement gap is likely to continue as long as it is believed that standards, and continuous standardized assessments aligned to those standards, reform schools and improves student achievement.
+Progress towards educational equity will be slow as long as the nation continues incessantly investing resources in a faulty theory of reform.

 Higher content standards won't change "low expectations."
-In Effective Schools, teachers developed personal behaviors conveying the expectation that the student will succeed.
-It happened through a process of school improvement steeped in the idea that students "need to ... believe they can succeed" (Akey, 2006, 4).
-That educational strategy only requires the political will of higher education.
+In effective schools, teachers develop personal behaviors conveying the expectation that the student will succeed.
+It happens through a process of school improvement steeped in the idea that students "need to ... believe they can succeed" (Akey, 2006, p.
+4).
+To be accomplished, that reform strategy only requires the political will and cooperation of higher education.

 And if educational equity is still the national goal, the cornerstone of education reform must be replaced with both effective practices and policies, which requires both an educational and political strategy along with the right guiding principles.
-Samuel Halperin provides and explains just such a guiding principle by quoting from the 1965 ESEA Title I.
+Samuel Halperin provides and explained just such a guiding principle by quoting from the 1965 ESEA Title I.

-[Title I funds are to meet] "the special educational needs of children of low-income families and the impact that concentrations of low-income families have on the ability of local educational agencies to support adequate educational programs" (1979, 351).
+[Title I funds are to meet] the special educational needs of children of low- income families and the impact that concentrations of low-income families have on the ability of local educational agencies to support adequate educational programs.
+(Halperin, 1979, p.
+351)

-He knew; he was there.
+He knew; he was involved in the 1960s debates concerning poverty in America.
 The authors of ESEA understood how low-income communities lacked resources.
-Manley and Mott also understood the principle of "helping people to help themselves" exemplified by their community education process (Decker, 9).
+Manley and Mott also understood the principle of "helping people to help themselves" as exemplified by their community education process (Decker, 1999, p.
+9).

-So while current policymakers "focus on improving the schools, neighborhoods also have to be changed - particularly since there is so little mobility out of them" (Barton & Coley, 2010, 36).
-"Solutions will have to be crafted with the involvement of that community, for that community, often by the community ... and not without it" (37).
+So while current policymakers "focus on improving the schools neighborhoods also have to be changed-particularly since there is so little mobility out of them" (Barton & Coley, 2010, p.
+36).
+"Solutions will have to be crafted with the involvement of that community, for that community, often by the community ... and not without it" (p.
+37).
 That is a historically familiar, recurrent American concept that has gone unrecognized as "the community education concept."
 The process changes communities and the schools within them.
-The strategy could restore what the education system has lost.

-Halperin also "counseled a strategy for the future" in "seeing community education as a set of pervasive and powerful principles about the educational process that would infuse all of education" (1983, 105).
-His perspective was through the eyes of a community educator aiming at "our professional goal of educational equity"(102).
+It is a reform strategy that can restore what the education system has lost.
+Halperin also "counseled a strategy for the future" in "seeing community education as a set of pervasive and powerful principles about the educational process that would infuse all of education" (1983, p.
+105).
+His perspective was through the eyes of a community educator aiming at "our professional goal of educational equity" (p.
+102).